Are alcohol drinking and prostate cancer linked? If so, how?

 The twins were followed for prostate cancer from 1981 to 2012.
 During that time, 601 individuals developed the disease.
 Of those, 110 died from it.

 Researchers related abstention, average alcohol drinking and binge drinking to the risk of prostate cancer.
 They also related it to death from the disease.

 Those who abstained from alcohol, drank heavily, or binged had higher risk than moderate drinkers.

 The results suggest a U or J-shaped link between drinking and prostate cancer risk.

 Twin studies are very useful in research.
 To keep it simple, let’s focus on identical twins.
 They share identical genetic makeup, were formed in the same womb, and share the same birthday.
 Also, they generally live in the same house, have the same social and economic status, etc. Of course, they don’t have identical environments, especially as adults

 But having participants with the same genetics and very similar environments provides strong medical evidence.
 It’s very useful in determining what causes a disease.

 Assume we have 100 pairs of male twins.
 In each pair, one brother abstains and the other drinks in moderation.
 Also assume that in 80 of the pairs, the brother who abstains developed prostate cancer.
 This would be strong evidence that drinking in moderation reduces risk of the disease.

 We can be more confident because we have largely ruled out other explanations for the risk.
 It clearly is not genetic.
 It’s probably not environmental.
 And it’s probably not because of differences in social or economic status.

 Of course, we can never prove that drinking in moderation reduces the risk of prostate cancer.
 Nor we can never prove that smoking causes lung cancer.
 But our confidence in a causal link can be virtually 100%.
 That’s if, among other things, the evidence:

 - Comes from strong research.
 (Such as twin studies.)

-- Is virtually all supportive of the relationship.
+- Is virtually all supportive of the link.

 - Comes from studies funded by different sponsors.